hpcloud/unix_cli/Examples.markdown

         $ hpcloud servers

-To add a new server, by specifying an image id and a flavor id:
+To add a new server, by specifying an image and a flavor:

         $ hpcloud servers myserver 227 100
         # => Created server 'myserver' with id '111'.

+To add a new server, by specifying an image, a flavor, a keyname and a security group:

+        $ hpcloud servers myserver 227 100 mykey mysecgroup
+        # => Created server 'myserver' with id '222', key 'mykey' and security group 'mysecgroup'.

 To change password of an existing server: